 RN Residency Program

 CHI Memorial’s RN Residency Program provides recent nursing graduates with a complete orientation and acclimation to the hospital setting and their respective departments before they begin caring for patients.
 The program offers a higher-level look at the hospital system and helps nurses become more confident in their skills.
 Nurses spend six weeks with the education department to onboard them, provide access to key systems, complete orientation checklists, participate in simulations and complete rotations through the units within their track.
 The purpose is for novice nurses to solidify their critical thinking skills and be ready when they are matched with the right unit.
-New nurses begin their training in February, July or September and are placed into one of three tracks – medical/surgical track, cardiac/telemetry and ICU/ED (emergency critical care).
+New nurses begin their training in February, July or September and are placed into one the tracks – medical/surgical & cardiac/telemetry and Sub-Acute Track (MICU, Cardiac Step down Unit, PACU, and possibly other units as needed).
 Future plans include adding a track that focuses on surgery.
 As part of the hiring process, teams from each of the three tracks conduct group interviews to determine who would be the best fit for their departments.
 After the initial rotations that demonstrate how the units work, the novice nurse is matched or selected to complete their unit-specific orientation.
 In terms of nursing care, the RN residency program is improving the quality of care for patients while also increasing physician confidence in new graduates.

 For many CHI Memorial nurses, nursing is their ministry.
 They accept the challenge of doing all they can to meet the needs of the patient and know at the end of each day that they are making a difference in people's lives.

 At CHI Memorial, our philosophy of nursing care begins with our commitment to upholding CHI Memorial's mission and core values: